 Many animals will of course engage in defensive posturing and even aggressively attack a much larger predator in order to defend their broods.
 But we seem especially drawn to accounts (such as this one) that posit a mother animal’s going beyond mere instinctive reaction and reasoning out (and then engaging upon) a course of action she knows will spell her end but will preserve the lives of her offspring.

-One example of this type of narrative is the following account, which holds that a mother deer deliberately allowed herself to be caught by cheetahs in order to allow her two fawns a chance to escape a similar fate:
+One example of this type of narrative is the following account, which holds that a mother deer (actually an impala) deliberately allowed herself to be caught by cheetahs in order to allow her two fawns a chance to escape a similar fate:

 The image seen here is one of a series of pictures (titled “The Stranglehold”) taken by photographer Alison Buttigieg in Kenya in 2013, documenting the capture of an impala by a group of cheetahs.
 But as Alison explained in her backstory to the set of photographs, what she captured on camera was not a mother impala’s sacrificing herself to protect her offspring.
 In fact, the real story was nearly the inverse of that concept — these photographs show a mother cheetah attempting to teach her cubs how to kill prey, then eventually dispatching a captured impala when her inexperienced cubs proved they weren’t yet up to the task of strangling it themselves: